-Then in 2015 I fell upon a simple yet profound truth about how our experience of life is created from inside ourselves, and that we have an infinite capacity for resilience, creativity and love.
+Then in 2015 I fell upon a simple yet profound truth about how our experience of life is created from inside ourselves, and that we have an infinite capacity for resilience, creativity, love and joy.
 It is when we misunderstand this truth that we struggle, and in most cases that misunderstanding will keep us stuck.

 In 2017 I studied this understanding with Michael Neill to certify as a Transformative Coach.
 Since that time everything in my life has transformed.
 Now, more than ever before, I have complete faith that every human being is filled with innate wellbeing, resilience and an unshakable capacity to manifest their dreams.

 My coaching experience covers a vast range of partnerships; from companies as renowned as Apple and Clif Bar to individuals as unpretentious as stay-at-home moms, and as unique as a very soulful and adventurous truck driver.